redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/BootstrapBundle/README.md

 ## The autoload.json file
 The autoload.json file must be placed into the root of the bundle you want to autoload.
-It is made by two sections:
+It is made by the following sections:

 - bundles (mandatory)
 - actionManager
+- routing

 The mandatory **bundles** section contains the bundles you want to autoload.
 Let's see a very basic example: